Central Kitsap Fire and Rescue

 I was approached by a former foundation board member, Dick West, because of my strong support of the CKFR medics and EMTS and asked to attend a Medic One Foundation meeting.
 He wanted me to see if I’d be interested in what the foundation’s purpose was.
 The rest was history.

 I’m married, have 2 grown children, 3 grown grandchildren and 2 great grandsons who I adore.
-I am very involved with my little ones and love getting to have them while their parents work form time to time.
+I am very involved with my little ones and love getting to have them while their parents work from time to time.
 I also love to travel to Hawaii to visit my best friend annually, work part time, and work on crafts.

 Donations